ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 ## Good things about Java

-Let’s start with taking a look at Java basics.
+Let's start with taking a look at Java basics.

 Before this language appeared, C++ was a widespread means of solving many programming tasks.
 What are the biggest challenges associated with it?